craigwatson/bitcoind-status/README.md

 ## Collecting Connection Statistics

-The script can also periodically collect the current number of connections and store it for display via Google Charts on your status page.
+The script can also periodically collect the current number of connections as well as peer protocol versions and store it for display via Google Charts on your status page.

-To do this, just schedule the `/stats.php` script to be called at whatever interval you like, then `config.php` to enable the chart display.
-You can optionally tweak the settings under the "Stats" section if you want to keep more or less data.
+To do this, just schedule the `/stats.php` script as well as the `/peercount.php` script to be called at whatever interval you like, then `config.php` to enable the chart display.
+You can optionally tweak the settings under the "Stats" and "Node Count" sections if you want to keep more or less data.

+* `/stats.php` will create a graph showing the number of connections over time.
+* `/peercount.php` will create a graph showing the most common protocol versions over time.

-Below is an example `crontab` entry to call the script every five minutes via `curl`.
+Below are two example `crontab` entries to call the scripts every five minutes via `curl`.
 It is **highly recommended** to only allow `127.0.0.1` to call the script, as allowing other IP addresses could lead to your node becoming vulnerable to DDoS attacks.

 ```
+*/5 *  *   *   *  curl -Ssk http://127.0.0.1/stats.php > /dev/null
-*/5 *  *   *   *  curl -Ssk https://127.0.0.1/stats.php > /dev/null
+*/5 *  *   *   *  curl -Ssk http://127.0.0.1/peercount.php > /dev/null
 ```

 ## Node Profile Icons